Haydn: “The Creation”

 Jackson Hall, Mondavi Center

-University Chorus with the UC Davis Symphony Orchestra
+University Chorus with the UC Davis

 Jeffrey Thomas, conductor

-Soprano [the angel Gabriel, Eve]
+Suzanne Karpov, soprano [the angel Gabriel, Eve]

-Tenor [the angel Uriel]
+Nils Brown, tenor [the angel Uriel]

-Baritone [the angel Raphael, Adam]
+Thomas Meglioranza, baritone [the angel Raphael, Adam]

 Haydn: The Creation (Die Schopfung)

-The work many consider Haydn’s masterpiece is a direct descendent of Handelian oratorio.
+The work many consider Haydn’s masterpiece is a direct descendant of Handelian oratorio.
 From his earliest days in England, Haydn admired the great Handel oratorios; above all Israel in Egypt—with its frogs, flies, and hailstorms—influenced Haydn as he worked on The Creation.
 It had long been the impresario Salomon’s plan to induce him to compose an oratorio for the English, and it was Salomon who brought Haydn the libretto, which had, in fact, originally been intended for Handel himself.

 For each day of the week of creation, the English libretto suggested biblical recitative, commentary based on Milton, and a concluding chorus paraphrasing one of the psalms.
 Haydn carried the English text back to Austria, where he asked Baron Gottfried van Swieten to provide a German version.
 This was a good choice: Swieten, a former ambassador to Berlin and the keeper of the Imperial Library, was an enthusiastic promoter of Baroque music, and thus knew the territory well.
-He followed the English plan closely, and as he went along, suggested to Haydn in the margin of his manuscript the sort of music he thought would be most appropriate. (“Because of the last three lines,” he wrote of the aria, no. 16, ” only the joyful twittering, not the long held tones, of the nightingale can be imitated here.”)
+He followed the English plan closely, and as he went along, suggested to Haydn in the margin of his manuscript the sort of music he thought would be most appropriate. (“Because of the last three lines,” he wrote of the aria, no. 16, “only the joyful twittering, not the long held tones, of the nightingale can be imitated here.”)
 Swieten cut and altered his English source—though always leaving the King James biblical citation untouched—to fashion an English text that for the most part sits comfortably alongside his German.

 Die Schopfung / The Creation is, then, for all intents and purposes bilingual.
 (This is trickier than it looks: if one is to write, as Haydn did, worm music, the English “worm” and German “Wurm” must fall in the same place, despite the grammatical differences between the two languages.)
 The English we use today was spruced up by Vincent Novello when the vocal score was published, but is still thick with Miltonian allusions.